VoidOne-App/VoidOne/README.md

 VoidOne's long-term roadmap extends substantially beyond the current library-and-launch foundation.

+---

 Ghost Launch

 Purpose: provide a controlled execution layer between the player and the game.

 Future versions are planned to explore:

-direct executable execution profiles
+Direct executable execution profiles

-custom launch arguments
+Custom launch arguments

-per-game environment configuration
+Per-game environment configuration

-launch presets
+Launch presets

-process lifecycle management
+Process lifecycle management

-background process policies
+Background process policies

-orphan-process detection
+Orphan-process detection

-process prioritization
+Process prioritization

 The goal is not simply to call an executable.

 The goal is to build a predictable, inspectable execution context around it.

+---

 Performance Engine